Cloud-CV/EvalAI/docs/source/host_challenge.md

 **Congratulations!** you have submitted your challenge configuration for review and [EvalAI team](https://eval.ai/team) has notified about this.
 [EvalAI team](https://eval.ai/team) will review and will approve the challenge.

-## Host static code upload based challenge
+## Host static code-upload based challenge

 ### Step 1: Setup challenge repository